Stymphalian/ak_chibi_bot/README_DEV.md

 `Chibi` component and the `Runtime`.
 5. The HTTP [Server](server/main.go) which glues everything together.
 It is the entry point of the program.
 It connects the Twitch IRC client, and also serves the web files required to show the Browser spine runtime webpage.
-It also runs the hold the spine Bridge to facilitate communication between the `Chibi` and the `Runtime` components.
+It also contains the spine Bridge to facilitate communication between the `Chibi` and the `Runtime` components.